 - i.
 Treatment of the financing to the Company by Auctus of up to \$7,000,000 which Auctus has provided or committed to provide consisting of the debtor-in-possession loans made to the Company by Auctus during the Chapter 11 Case (the "DIP Funding") and additional funding as described below. - ii.
 Auctus has provided \$3,500,000 in funding to the Company (the "Initial Auctus Funding") and is to provide, subject to certain conditions, additional funding to the Company, as needed, in an amount equal to \$3,500,000, less the sum of the debtor-in-possession loans made to the Company by Auctus during the Chapter 11 Case (inclusive of accrued interest) (approximately \$1,227,000 as of the Effective Date) and the costs incurred by Auctus as the debtor-in-possession lender (the "DIP Costs").
-As of March 31, 2021, the DIP Costs and additional Plan costs were not finalized and recorded.
-The DIP Costs and the additional Plan costs in the aggregate are estimated to total \$657,598, of which \$500,000 and \$157,598 were recorded in debt discount and accrued expenses, respectively, on the consolidated balance sheets.
+The DIP Costs and the additional Plan costs in the aggregate totaled \$650,493, of which \$500,000 and \$150,493 were recorded in debt discount and accrued expenses, respectively, on the consolidated balance sheets (See Note 9).
 In addition, four other persons and entitles (collectively, the "Other Lenders") who held allowed general unsecured claims provided funding to the Company in the aggregate amount of approximately \$348,000 (the "Other Funding" and together with the Initial Auctus Funding, the "Funding").
 In consideration of the Funding, the Company has issued the following: